Diversity and inclusion

-Both internally and externally, there is much more we can do to promote and support diversity in a sport that is still too easily characterized as white, privileged, and exclusive, and to foster equality as well as inclusion.
+Both internally and externally, there is much more we can do to promote and support diversity in our sport.
 To that end, we will be making the tangible and measurable commitments to developing and presenting a more diverse and inclusive sport outlined in our Diversity and Inclusion Policy below.

 Our People and Community

 Ultra X will celebrate our competitors and community from diverse backgrounds, using this page to showcase content that honours stories and allows these athletes’ voices to be heard, as well as focusing on a variety of imagery.

 Through this page and our Resources Page, we will commit to offering minority group bloggers and brands a platform to tell their stories and share their thoughts.
 If you are interested, please email firstname.lastname@example.org.

 Over the last few years, ultra endurance races have been crowning female champions with increasing frequency.
 Are women faster than men when it comes to ultra endurance events?